 Haven starts to get really interesting with Citizen Zero managing to inject some serious oomph into the overall fabric that is being woven into this record.
 This track is probably one of the best on this album.
 Then the record will take on some power and speed with Veil of Elysium.
 This one risks to stick with you for a while – pretty addictive.
 By the way, the acoustic version of the track on the extended edition of Haven pretty much beats the official track, displaying a more authentic look and feel.

-Here’s to the Fall – the second ballad in Haven – is – hmm – not bad, but could have jumped straight out of some sort of a musical.
+Here’s to the Fall – the second ballad in Haven could have jumped straight out of some sort of a musical.
 Get my drift?
 Kamelot are going progressive on us in a sense.
 But then comes Revolution featuring Alissa as well.
 And I thought this one will get us to more crunch, but it only delivers just enough to be credible.
-It has got for sure more juice than the other tracks.
+It has – for sure – got more juice than the other tracks.
 As to the last and title track Haven, I am not sure why this is there.
 An instrumental outro that just takes up disc space.

 Go and get it: